 I reached out to Dr. Jeff Rich, a scientist and outreach coordinator just up the road at Carnegie Observatories.
 Pasadena calls itself the ‘City of Astronomy’ and rightfully so – there are many institutions, astronomy departments, labs and major telescope headquarters within the city limits.
 Caltech and Carnegie have coordinated on outreach activities before, so I knew Jeff had a stunning portable planetarium, courtesy of a generous grant from the Pasadena Community Fund.
 I asked if he was interested in the idea of visiting hospitals around LA with the planetarium and he immediately responded with a hearty "Yes."

 Since then we have visited three hospitals and are finalizing plans to visit a fourth.
 This is not painless, low-effort outreach.
 Every hospital has new challenges – is there an indoor space big enough to fit the 15-foot high dome?
 Where won’t it block the security exit?
 If not is there a sheltered outdoor area that’s not in the full sun?
 Each hospital specializes in children with specific health needs – we have worked out how to accommodate wheelchairs, wagons, IV poles, and entire life support teams.
 We have tailored shows to children who are too tired or in pain if they sit for long periods of time, as well as tiny unstoppable bundles of energy with cranial ports who are literally bouncing off the walls.
 We have taken each and every one of them on a journey through the solar system.
-For a few moments they’re exploring the cosmos in there very own personal planetarium and not just sick in a hospital anymore.
+For a few moments they’re exploring the cosmos in their very own personal planetarium and not just sick in a hospital anymore.
 Every exclamation of delight, every smile, every tired but grateful parent sitting by a briefly distracted child reminds me why I’m there.

 At each location we have added a final show for the tireless, ever-smiling staff.
 I can’t imagine the strength it must take to work with sick children every day.
 But I can see how hard they work for those kids – how much they try to ease their pain, to brighten their day, to coax a smile – and I’m so grateful for the opportunity to work alongside them for even one day.